ThisNotAlfred/blog/_posts/2024-06-27-what-if-printf-but-new.md

 ---
-title: "Waht if `printf`, But new?"
+title: "What if `printf`, But new?"
 author: Mohammad Ali Talebi
 categories:
   - Programming